What can I expect from Therapy with you?

 WHY ARE YOU NAMED "MONARCH PSYCHOTHERAPY"?

 Around the world, butterflies are viewed as a symbol of hope, life, endurance, growth, and change.
 To me, this is the essence of therapy.
-It is a sacred space where you can explore and evolve into your truest, wisest, strongest, and most beautiful self.
+It is a sacred space where you can explore and evolve into the most authentic, resilient, empowered, and vibrant version of yourself.

 common myths about therapy